cannatag/ldap3/docs/manual/source/tutorial_operations.rst

 Tutorial: Database operations
 #############################

-.. warning:: ldap3 Abstraction Layer: the LDAP operation are clumsy and hard-to-use because reflect the old-age idea that most expensive operations
+.. warning:: **A more pythonic LDAP**: LDAP operations are clumsy and hard-to-use because reflect the old-age idea that most time-consuming operations
-    should be done on the client to not cluttering and hogging the server with unneeded elaborations. ldap3 includes a full-functional **Abstraction
+    should be done on the client to not clutter and hog the server with unneeded elaboration. ldap3 includes a fully functional **Abstraction
-    Layer** that let you interact with the DIT in a modern and pythonic way.
-With the Abstraction Layer you shouldn't need to issue any
+    Layer** that let you interact with the DIT in a modern and *pythonic* way.
+With the Abstraction Layer you don't need to directly issue any
     LDAP operation at all.

 In the previous chaphter of this tutorial we have tried to access some data in the LDAP database.
 As any system that stores data, LDAP lets you perform